Shotbow/fudawiki-files/hanafuda/games/kyureihana.md

 After both cards have been played - one from the player's hand, and one from the draw pile - the turn ends, and the next player takes their turn.
 ## End of Round and Scoring
 The round ends when all players run out of cards in their hand **and** when the draw pile is exhausted.
 At this point, each player should sum the values of their own captured cards and check for any yaku.
-A player's final score for the round is calculated as `(sum of one's card points) + (2 x sum of one's yaku points) - (sum of opponents' yaku points) - 90`. **Note that this calculation should result in the three players' scores adding together to zero each round.**
+A player's final score for the round is calculated as `[(sum of one's card points) + (2 x sum of one's yaku points) - (sum of opponents' yaku points) - 90] x (current round's field multiplier)`. **Note that this calculation should result in the three players' scores adding together to zero each round.**
 # Card Values
 |Value|Cards|
 |:---:|:---:|